naka-lab/Serket/docs/tutorials/vae-gmm-mlda.md

 ---
 layout: default
 ---
-## VAE + GMM + MLDA
+## VAE+GMM+MLDA
 In this tutorial, we construct a model that classifies multimodal information in an unsupervised manner by integrating VAE, GMM, and MLDA.

 ### Data
 We use handwritten digit image dataset [MNIST](http://yann.lecun.com/exdb/mnist/) and [Spoken Arabic Digit Data Set](https://archive.ics.uci.edu/ml/datasets/Spoken+Arabic+Digit).
-Spoken Arabic Digit DataSet is MFCC features obtained by converting spoken Arabic digits and published in UCI Machine Learning Repository.
+Spoken Arabic Digit DataSet consists of MFCC features obtained by converting spoken Arabic digits and published in UCI Machine Learning Repository.
-To realize multimodal learning, we constructed pairwise data of the images and speech.
+To realize multimodal learning, we constructed pairwise data of the images and the speeches.
 The number of pairs used in this tutorial is 3000.
 We use HAC features converted from the MFCC features.
 See [here](https://www.isca-speech.org/archive/interspeech_2008/i08_2554.html) the detail of HAC features．